Man stabbed, reporter attacked at protest at LA City Hall

 Man stabbed, reporter attacked at protest at LA City HallNew

-LOS ANGELES (AP) — The Los Angeles Police Department and local media say a man was stabbed and a reporter was attacked Saturday at a protest against vaccine mandates at Los Angeles’ City Hall after a fight broke out between the protesters and counter-protesters.
-About 2 p.m., a group of people holding American flags and signs calling for “medical freedom” arrived at City Hall around 2 p.m. for the rally, the Los Angeles Times reported.
-Counter-protesters gathered nearby.
-About half an hour later, a fight broke out between the protesters and counter-protesters.
+LOS ANGELES (AP) — The Los Angeles Police Department and local media say a man was stabbed and a reporter was attacked Saturday at a protest against vaccine mandates at Los Angeles’ City Hall after a fight broke out between the protesters and counterprotesters.
+About 2 p.m., a group of several hundred people holding American flags and signs calling for “medical freedom” arrived at City Hall around 2 p.m. for the rally, the Los Angeles Times reported.
+A small group of counterprotesters gathered nearby.
+About half an hour later, a fight broke out between the protesters and counterprotesters.
 A reporter for KPCC radio told police he was attacked while trying to conduct an interview.